Frequently Asked Questions

 • Help you feel confident and capable

-Every clinic has different approaches to this work, and offer a variety of options to people interested.
-We pride ourselves on the clinical expertise of our staff, as well as the creative work that we do to integrate art, music and design into the therapeutic process.
-Art, music and stories move us as human beings, and somehow connect to our deep sources of meaning.
+Every clinic has different approaches to this work and offer a variety of options to people interested.
+We pride ourselves on the clinical expertise of our staff, as well as the creative work that we do to integrate art, music, and design into the therapeutic process.
+Art, music, and stories move us as human beings, and somehow connect to our deep sources of meaning.
 We work to use such universal human elements for the therapeutic process itself.
-We do not do "woo woo", but instead work to uncover sources of meaning for each individual, and since everyone is different, the process is unique, every time.
+We work to uncover sources of meaning for each individual, and since everyone is different, the process is unique, every time.
 We emphasize creativity and collaboration in helping you tell your story.

 Billing + Insurance